 However, awareness, education, and modern security practices can help businesses and individuals stay protected.

-The future of cybersecurity will not depend only on technology — it will depend on how intelligently humans use that technology
+The future of cybersecurity will not depend solely on technology — it will depend on how intelligently humans use it.